wachterjohannes/debug-mcp/docs/README.md

 ## Security

 For security, no vendor plugins are enabled by default.
-You must explicitly whitelist packages in the `enabled_plugins` configuration.
+You must explicitly whitelist packages in the `enabledPlugins` configuration.

 Local `mcp/` directory is always enabled for rapid development.